gravitational/teleport/rfd/xxxx-headless-authentication.md

 4. **The Server must verify that the client requesting certificates is the only client that can use the certificates.**

-Depending on the headless authentication API flow, it may be split into multiple requests.
-It is crucial that the server verifies that the client who requested headless authentication is the only client that can use the resulting credentials.
-This will be accomplished with a PKCE-like flow, where the client provides their public key in the initial request, and the server ultimately issues certificates for the original client public key.
+Like other login procedures, this be accomplished with a PKCE-like flow, where the client provides their public key in the login request, and the server issues certificates for the client's public key.
+If the client does not have access to the corresponding client private key, they cannot use the certificates.

 Note: Ideally, we would ensure that the only client that can *receive* certificates is the requesting client, but ensuring the PKCE flow above is enough to defend against attacks since the certificates are useless without the client's private key.
-If we want to remove the possibility of an attacker attempting to intercept the certificates, we can use an HTTP websocket or gRPC stream endpoint to encapsulate the headless authentication request into a single API request.
+In the current design this is accomplished by encapsulating the headless login flow between the remote machine and Teleport into a single endpoint - `/webapi/login/headless`

 5. **(optional) limit the scope of headless certificates**